-The Citizenship Commission is a quasi-judicial administrative body within Citizenship and Immigration Canada (CIC).
-The Commission consists of all citizenship judges working across Canada.
-Its mandate is as follows:
+The Citizenship Commission is an administrative body within Immigration, Refugees and Citizenship Canada (IRCC).
+It consists of the Senior Citizenship Judge and the citizenship judges across the country.
+The overall mandate of the Commission is as follows:

-- To assess referred applications to ensure they meet the residence requirements of the Citizenship Act and Citizenship Regulations;
+- To assess referred applications to ensure they meet the residence / physical presence requirements of the Citizenship Act;

 - To administer the oath of citizenship and stress the rights and responsibilities of Canadian citizenship;